-Specify relation

-The relationship of donor to recipient e.g. mother, sister.
+Specify relation - the relationship of donor to recipient e.g. mother, sister.

-HLA-Match
+HLA-Matching

 If the donor is unrelated or HLA-mismatched related, then complete the following table.
+Alternately, the tissue typing reports may be sent to ABMTRR for data entry.

-Α В С DRB1 DQB1 DPB1
+А В С DRB1 DQB1 DPB1

+Antigenic

-Antigenic (serological or low resolution)
+(serological or low resolution)

+Allelic

-Allelic (DNA or high resolution)
+(DNA or high resolution)

-Options: matched, 1

-mismatched, 2 mismatched, not done
+Options: matched, 1 mismatched, 2 mismatched, not done